EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 <text-box variant='hint' name='Use a LinkedHashSet'>

-While a `HashSet` is usually quite efficient, the disadvantage is that the order of the elements may appear to change each time you re-run your program (although this depends a bit on the implementation of `hashCode` in the objects your add).
+While a `HashSet` is usually quite efficient, the disadvantage is that the order of the elements may appear to change each time you re-run your program (although this depends a bit on the implementation of `hashCode` in the objects you add).
 As an alternative, you can use the `LinkedHashSet`, which internally maintains both a `HashSet` that allows checking for quick containment, and a `LinkedList` that keeps track of the order in which elements were added to the set.
 The main convenience is that when you iterate through the elements in the `LinkedHashSet`, the order in which they were originally inserted is used rather than the random order in which the elements appear in the various buckets.

 The `LinkedHashSet` is a drop-in replacement for the `HashSet`.
 In you use the `Set` type to declare your variables, it is typically a matter of replacing a call to the constructor of `HashSet` with a call to the constructor of `LinkedHashSet`.
-For example, the following example always ensures that the Strings`"Hello"` and `"World!"` are always printed in that order.
+For example, the following example always ensures that the Strings `"Hello"` and `"World!"` are always printed in that order.

 ```java
 Set<String> set = new LinkedHashSet<>();